cap-sized/capport/README.md

 ### Message channels

-Allows subtransforms to broadcast or selectively inform tasks of updates.
+Allows stages to broadcast or selectively inform tasks of updates.
 When writing to a dataframe, an update sugnal is either broadcasted or sent with a target from the producer to the consumers (listeners).

 ![Message broker and Dataframes](https://github.com/cap-sized/capport/raw/main/docs/img/dataframe-msg-system.png )

-In a looping runmode the roots of the pipeline (i.e. subtransforms with no dependencies) should always have the longest duration per cycle (loop) in order to prevent writer starvation.
+In a looping runmode the roots of the pipeline (i.e. stages with no dependencies) should always have the longest duration per cycle (loop) in order to prevent writer starvation.

 This is not a concern for the one-shot runmode.

 ### Context

-Many tasks (for load/save subtransforms) depend on configured clients for services or previous results.
+Many tasks (for load/save stages) depend on configured clients for services or previous results.
 Hence the environment of collected results, services and other configured information forms the **context**.

 Contexts are highly configurable, as they may vary greatly between different use cases. e.g. They may differ in